Case Study 01

 IoT Sensor Instrumentation

-Retrofitted legacy equipment with vibration, temperature, and load monitoring sensors to capture machine heartbeats.
+Retrofitted legacy equipment with vibration, temperature, and load monitoring sensors to capture machine heartbeats - creating a continuous digital pulse across every production line.

 Edge-Level Data Processing

-Deployed local gateway algorithms to analyze high-frequency data in real-time to reduce latency and bandwidth dependency.
+Deployed local gateway algorithms to analyze high-frequency sensor data in real time, reducing latency and bandwidth dependency while enabling immediate anomaly detection at the source.

 Predictive Trend Analysis

-Implemented centralized ingestion and threshold modeling to detect failure patterns and integrate with CMMS systems.
+Implemented centralized data ingestion and threshold modeling to detect failure patterns weeks in advance, integrating directly with CMMS systems for automated work order generation.

 Impact on OEE